Flipron: 2019-present: The Sinclairs and The Rhynes

 Cleopatra Records.
 Its sound was described by www.tinnitist.com as being reminiscent of "classic surf movies, spaghetti westerns, and ‘60s spy movies."

 During the COVID-19 pandemic, Flipron released a lockdown video, filmed and recorded on their phones of the song "Ball and Chain" which was originally released on their 2006 album, Biscuits for Cerberus.

 In May 2021, Joe Atkinson's side project, The Rhynes, released their self-titled debut album on Tiny Dog Records.
 Atkinson sang and played guitars, bass and keyboards with Rat Scabies and Matty Bane from the Neville Staple Band on drums.
 Joe Atkinson and Jesse Budd continued to tour with The Neville Staple Band.
 Budd also joined Atkinson on bass for live shows by The Rhynes.

 In summer 2023, The Sinclairs (Jesse Budd/Billy Shinbone and Rat Scabies) released their second album, The Long Slow Death of a Cigarette.
 In September 2023, The Rhynes released their second album, Everything the Wrong Way Round.

+November 2025 saw the release of the third Rhynes album, Feel So Sure.It again featured Matty Bane on drums with further contributions from Drew Stansall who played saxophone with The Specials and the Neville Staple Band.The album also featured Jesse Budd on lapsteel guitar on the track Down and Way Out.